Cluster sizes in subcritical soft Boolean models: Proofs

 The idea behind the lemma is the following.
 One can represent the inner path consisting of all vertices excluding \(\x\) and \(\y\) as a binary tree which is labelled by the Poisson points of the graph such that each child has a greater vertex mark than its parent.
 Here, a binary tree is a tree where each vertex has either no child, a left child, a right child, or a left and a right child.
 The underlying binary tree encodes important structural information of the path.
 Namely, it encodes the order of the local maxima where the precise vertex marks order is then given by the labelling.
 The proof works by induction.
 If \(n=1\) there is nothing to show.
 For \(n=2\) the binary tree consists only of a root vertex which is the intermediate connector and the claim follows from the assumptions.
 Now, for any \(n\geq 3\), fix a binary tree of \(n-1\) vertices (recall that start and end vertex are not represented in the tree) and label it with Poisson points such that each child has mark larger than its parent and the distance condition for shortcut-free paths is fulfilled.
 This then represents a paths of length \(n\).
 Pick the leaf with largest vertex mark in the tree.
 The vertex represented by this leaf is by necessity a connector of two vertices with smaller marks in the path.
 Therefore, we can apply the assumption and bound the expected number of possible labels for this leaf by \(\beta C\) times the probability that there is an edge between the vertices the leaf connects in the path.
 Since this yields a new path on \(n-1\) vertices represented by the tree of \(n-2\) vertices where the leaf was removed, the induction hypothesis applies and we infer that the expected number of possible labelings is bounded by \((\beta C)^{n-1}\rho\big(\beta^{-1}g_{\gamma,\alpha}(u_x,u_y)|x-y|^d\big)\).
 Now, the claim follows by applying a union bound over all unlabelled trees on \(n-1\) vertices and the fact that there are at most \(4^{n-1}\) such trees.
 For the details of the proof and particularly the tree representation, we refer the reader to~\cite{GLM2021}.

-To apply Lemma~\ref{lem:nConnection}, the graph has to have the property that the expected number of weak vertices connecting two given stronger vertices at a large distance is bounded by a \(\beta\) depending constant times the probability of an edge existing.
-The soft Boolean model does not have this property.
-Indeed, the connection probability of two given vertices does only depend on the larger radius respectively the smaller mark.
-That is, the probability of an edge between the two vertices depends only on the stronger vertex.
-Whether the other vertex is rather strong itself has no effect.
-On the contrary, the expected number of weaker connectors is the intersection of both neighbourhoods restricted to radii smaller than both of the given ones.
-Hence, the stronger the weaker of the two given vertices, the larger this intersection.
-To tackle this issue and still make use of Lemma~\ref{lem:nConnection} and the skeleton strategy, we stochastically dominate the soft Boolean model by a graph that matches the assumption.
+{Key to an application of Lemma~\ref{lem:nConnection} is the assumption that the expected number of weak vertices connecting two given stronger vertices at a large distance scales no better than the probability of a direct connection via a single edge.
+If this is the case, the lemma tells us that the probability to connect the two vertices using many connectors scales even worse provided \(\beta\) is chosen small enough.
+Unfortunately, the soft Boolean model does not fulfil the assumption.
+On an intuitive level, this is easy to see.
+Indeed, for the connection of two given vertices \(\x\) and \(\y\) only the mark (i.e., ball volume) of the stronger vertex, say \(\y\), matters.
+Whether the vertex \(\x\) is rather weak, e.g., \(u_x^{-\gamma}=2\), or almost as strong as \(\y\), e.g., \(u_x^{-\gamma}=u_y^{-\gamma}/2\), has no effect on the connection probability, cf.\ connection rule~\eqref{eq:defSoftBool}.
+However, in the latter case, the expected neighbourhood of \(\x\) is much larger than in the first case, so that the expected intersection of both neighbourhoods becomes much larger as well so that two strong vertices may actually benefit from a connector strategy.} To tackle this issue and still make use of Lemma~\ref{lem:nConnection} and the skeleton strategy, we stochastically dominate the soft Boolean model by a graph that matches the assumption.
 To this end, consider the weight-dependent random connection model \(\cG^{\beta,\gamma,\gamma/\delta,\delta}(\xi)\) defined through its kernel